NEAR Integration & Bridge

 Why NEAR?

-Quantus has a single native asset (QU) and no smart contracts.
+Quantus has a single native asset (QUAN) and no smart contracts.
 To interact with the broader crypto ecosystem (exchanges, DeFi, stablecoins), users need a bridge.
 NEAR's chain abstraction via NEAR Intents provides:

 Architecture